 DMFA Scholarship Fund Requirements

 - Scholarships can only be applied to the cost of a class, conference, or seminar in support of direct response fundraising.
 Travel expenses will not be covered.
 Scholarships for DMFA membership are available, but membership outside of the DMFA must be affiliated with an association focused on fundraising and be an active DMFA member.

-- The value of the scholarship will vary in the range of $50 to $1,000.
+- The value of the scholarship can range between $50 to $1,000.

 - Employees of a non-profit organization, students, and non-working professionals are all eligible to apply.